Honorary fellowships were conferred onto the following people in the November graduation ceremonies of 2007.

 Professor Mick Waters

-In recognition of his particular and increasingly influential contributions to the development of education nationally.
+In recognition of his contribution to education nationally. (awarded November 2007).